foysalmia/Array-Related-Simple-Problems/readme.md

 ```

 ## Question 5
-WAP that will take n integers into an array, and then search a number into that array.
+Write a programme that will take n integers into an array, and then search a number into that array.
 If found then print its index.
 If not found then print “NOT FOUND”.
 ```
 INPUT 1
 8